ironcore-dev/ironcore/docs/development/documentation.md

 ## Writing Content

-### Abbreviations
-Abbreviations are defined centrally in the following file `/hack/docs/abbreviations.md`.
-In case you introduce any new abbreviation to your content, please make sure to add a corresponding entry there.
-Please include the statement `--8<-- "hack/docs/abbreviations.md"` at the end of each Markdown file.
-This will ensure that the abbreviation highlighting will work correctly.

 ## API Reference Documentation

-The [API reference documentation](/api-reference/overview/) contains auto-generated description from the CRD definition of the [ironcore](https://github.com/ironcore-dev/ironcore) project.
+The [API reference documentation](../api-reference/overview.md) contains auto-generated description from the CRD definition of the [ironcore](https://github.com/ironcore-dev/ironcore) project.
 We are using the [gen-crd-api-reference-docs](https://github.com/ahmetb/gen-crd-api-reference-docs) project to generate the content.
 Under the hood we are using `go generate` instructions defined in each version type `doc.go`.
 The needed instructions to generate documentation for the `core/v1alpha1` types are in the example below: